toonzzzrock/Law/content/Thai Computer-related Crime Act.md

 ## Section 7:
 - illegally accesses to a computer data (like section 5 but data) that likely to causes damage to another person shall be liable to an imprisonment for a term not exceeding two years, a fine not exceeding 40,000 Baht or both.

+## Section 8:
+- Whoever illegally, by any electronic means, an interception of computer data communication and not for the benefit of the public or is not available publicly
+- shall be liable to an imprisonment for a term not exceeding three years, a fine not exceeding 60,000 Baht or both.
 ## Section 9:
-- illegally acts in a manner that cause damage, impairment, deletion, alteration, or addition of computer data shall be liable to an imprisonment for a term not exceeding five years, a fine not exceeding 100,000 Baht or both.
+- illegally acts in a manner that cause damage, impairment, deletion, alteration, or addition of computer data
+- shall be liable to an imprisonment for a term not exceeding five years, a fine not exceeding 100,000 Baht or both.

 ### Coverage:
 - changing data